First Project with Avatars

 Add the Touch Controls UI

-In the Project window, open the Assets > Samples > Genies Avatar SDK > X.Y.Z > Avatar Starter Scene > Prefabs > MobileControls folder.
+In the Project window, open the Assets > Samples > Genies Avatar SDK > X.Y.Z > Sample Starter Scene > Common > Prefabs > MobileControls folder.
 Drag and drop the GeniesTouchZones prefab into the scene.

 This prefab has the UI for the move joystick, run button, and jump button.